MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/country-and-region-availability-for-audio-conferencing-and-calling-plans/countries-and-region-availability-for-audio-conferencing-and-calling-plans.md

 description: "You can select a country/region to see if Audio Conferencing, Phone System, Calling Plans, Communications Credits, and whether toll and toll free phone numbers are available or not."
 ---

-# Country and region availability for Audio Conferencing and Calling Plans
+# Countries and region availability for Audio Conferencing and Calling Plans

 You can select a country/region to see if Audio Conferencing, Phone System, Calling Plans, Communications Credits, and whether toll and toll free phone numbers are available or not.